Placing Orders and Other API Functions

 TradingAlgorithm.set_cooloff_period(period=30)

-Set the cool-off period following a call to the square_off function, or following an exit resulting from a take profit or stop loss.
+Set the cool-off period following a call to the square_off function, or following an exit resulting from a take profit or stop loss, or an explicit call to trigger a cool-off period using set_cooloff method.

 period (int) – The period (in minutes) to cool off.